jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 ### 3.1 Namelist and xml changes

 Xml changes and namelist changes are added by scripts.
 The changes are applied using ./xmlchange (simulation time etc.) and lines added to user_nl_clm (inside case directory), changing the surface data and parameter files (other options: `fates_params_grassonly.nc` or `fates_params_default.nc`).
+For the simulations based on cold-adjusted forcing, a CLM snow parameter (precip_repartition_nonglc_all_snow_t) was changed from 0 to -1 in order to get less snow between 0 and -1 degrees C.

 ```
 cd /cluster/work/users/evaler/noresm/FATES_INCLINE/src/simulation_setup/xmlchage_scripts